axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

      Mysogeny and LGBT+ low pay?
     </th>
     <td>
-     Point out the successful women in prestigious Boards!
+     Point out the successful women and LGTB+ on prestigious Boards!
     </td>
    </tr>
    <tr>